-Young people who suffer from a Specific Learning Disability show academic problems and difficulties learning.
-They may also show behavioral and emotional concerns.
+Young people who suffer from a Specific Learning Disability may exhibit academic problems and difficulties learning, as well as behavioral and emotional concerns.
 Behavioral and emotional concerns can occur as a consequence of the learning stress, anxiety and frustration that is often associated with a learning disability in children.

 Use the following checklists to help you explore whether your child exhibits the warning signs that might signal a Specific Learning Disability.